PhatNguyenTT2/mini-store/docs/development-principles.md

 4.  **Add Routing**: Update the main router (in `src/main.jsx`) to include a path for the new page.

 By following this principle, we ensure that our components are decoupled and our pages are simple, declarative assemblies of those components.

+## Design Fidelity

+It is crucial to adhere strictly to the provided Figma designs.
+Developers should not introduce their own design variations.
+The goal is to ensure a consistent and predictable user experience by implementing the designs exactly as specified.